konsumer/wamr-template/README.md

 ## features

 - Minimal web-host, that runs carts & incldues WASI and any functions you exported from host
-- Minimal wamr native host that just runs the wasm
+- Minimal wamr native host that uses the same WASI to access the shared filesystem
 - Build hosts and cart easily (with cmake)
 - Test API to show how to pass more advanced values back & forth
-- cart filesystem, so you can interact with the cart's files from the host
+- shared filesystem that uses a zip-file
 - (planned) Codegen to use a YAML file to describe your API (and generate the host & C cart-header)

 ## building